ladtastic/D3bot/README.md

 - [ ] Supervisor that creates intermediate goals/tasks for bots and does some more thorough planning (Like where to place a nest)
 - [X] Debug "edit" modes for the SWEP (Select bots, give them a target, debug generated paths)
 - [ ] [Localization optimization](documentation/lookup-acceleration/README.md), alternatively just quad tree based and use a max. distance
-- [ ] Use polygons instead of triangles.
+- [X] Use polygons instead of triangles.
 This will speed up pathfinding, but path generation needs to take special care of edges that are "obtuse"
+- [ ] Extend navmesh edit tools to work with polygons
 - [ ] Navmesh groups (to apply parameters to several navmesh elements).
 But polygons should solve that problem good enough
 - [ ] Internationalization
 - [ ] Improve navmesh and path drawing style (Customizable colors, less eye strain inducing shapes and default colors)